doxakis/check-new-code/readme.md

 1. git directory on server
 2. before update script (if script missing, skip it)
-3. before update script (if script missing, skip it)
+3. after update script (if script missing, skip it)
 4. log file